SimplGy/gameOfLife/README.md

 * Make sure it's not calling render even when there's no change to the model (setting false over the top of false, for example)
 * doing many backbone model `set`s is expensive.
 30% of compute time was spend doing `_.extend`, which is part of `.set`
 * Scale the number of cells until the frame rate is good enough -- tried, took too long to calculate and interrupted the animation when reset.
+* #perf: Take advantage of this: A cell that did not change at the last time step, and none of whose neighbours changed, is guaranteed not to change at the current time step as well.
+  * Meh.
+The issue is dom manipulation time, not algo time.